fandulu/DD-Net/README.md

 (A Double-feature Double-motion Network)

 ## 1.About this code
 A lightweight network for body/hand action recognition, implemented by keras tensorflow backend.
+It also could be the simplest tutorial code for skeleton-based action recognition.

 ## 2.How to use this code
 ### (1) create an anaconda environment by following command